Joel Rajalakso

-Carl Joel Samuel Rajalakso (born 2 April 1993 in Enköping) is a Swedish footballer who played for Carlstad United as a midfielder.
-He left Carlstad United in December 2018.
+Carl Joel Samuel Rajalakso (born 2 April 1993) is a Swedish footballer who played as a midfielder.

+Career

+In 2016 he joined IFK Luleå.
+He left Carlstad United in December 2018 and rounded off his career in FBK Karlstad and FC Stockholm Internazionale.

 Personal life

 Rajalakso is the younger brother of Sebastian Rajalakso.
 He is of Finnish descent through his father who is from Finland.